luisdiaz9/Project-1/README.md

 # Project-1
 From a database about multiple crimes around Mexico, it has been identified four places in which crimes can be predicted accurately.
 The linear regression models show values of certainty (R-squared) from 40 to 60 percent.<br>

-Disctrict: Playas de Rosarito-House Robberies	<br>
+Disctrict: Playas de Rosarito-House Robberies	if Y = 0 vs Actual Mean<br>
 b:8.4799	<br>
 X:89.45042194	<br>
 a:-0.0948	<br>